lubojr/naucse.python.cz/lessons/beginners-en/debugging/index.md

 myfunc(1)
 ```

-When we run it normally we get something like this:
+When we run it normally we get this result:

 ```bash
 $ python test.py